ggiallo28/franz-plugins/README.md

 ## How to install a recipe
 In Franz 5, recipes are now served via a central repository.
 Except for development purposes you don't need to manually install a recipe any longer.

+You can install it manually by following the instructions below.

+1. Download this recipe.
+2. Open the Franz Plugins folder on your machine:
+  * Mac: `~/Library/Application Support/Franz/recipes/dev/`
+  * Windows: `%appdata%/Franz/recipes/dev/`
+Create the `dev` folder if you don't have it yet.
+3. Unzip the zip file you have downloaded
+4. Copy the `recipe-franz-website-master` folder into the plugins dev directory
+4. Reload Franz
+5. Open Franz settings.
+Under 'available services' you will find a 'Development' section.
+Click on 'Website' and start configuring

 __To add a new service:__
 * Go to your Franz 5 App
 * Search & add the required service